mreinstein/substrate-site/docs/tutorials/README.md

 The JavaScript code block shows in the viewer, formated as such.

-**Moreover, if you open the browser's console, you'll notice that 'hello substrate' got printed there.
-This is because the JavaScript code inside of the block executed.**
+Moreover, if you open the browser's console, you'll notice that 'hello substrate' got printed there. **This is because the code contained in the JavaScript block executed on the page !**

-## More documents
+## Create an importable document

-Create another Substrate document in your project's folder, and name this one _world.explorable.md_.
+Create a second Substrate document in your project's folder.
+Name this one `world.explorable.md`.

-Fill it with the following content:
+Fill it with the following content :

 ~~~md
 # World